 Much to many charities’ dismay, the changes will be put forward as a statutory instrument, which means they will not be debated by the Parliament.
 As Maya Esslemont, the director of After Exploitation said: ‘It is unthinkable that such serious changes to the treatment of survivors, already made vulnerable by abuse, have been introduced without any real consultation or Parliamentary debate.’

-The new rules mean that the government is ‘taking a backward step on its world-leading commitment to protect and support survivors of slavery’, Anti-Slavery International observed.
+The new rules mean that the government is ‘taking a backward step on its world-leading commitment to protect and support survivors of slavery’, Anti-Slavery International observed, including the fact that many migrants will be trafficked and housed in properties that have fallen into a state of housing disrepair to add insult to injury.

 From May onwards, if concerned individuals want to be released from detention, their testimonies alone will no longer be enough.
 They will require additional evidence of their vulnerability.